afinish/marriage-function-hall-food-music-booking-system/README.md

 # marriage-function-hall-food-music-booking-system
 ## Note: The project is not 100% complete.
-Code is pretty garbage too, but it works.
+Code is pretty garbage too, but it works (too lazy to clean up now).
 After all, it was done in 3 days with no sleep :)

 #TODO
 - [ ] Clean up the code